Quatton/markit/README.md

 ## Building a software product but not sure how to sell?

-Markit is interactive tutorial for solopreneurs that will help you validate your idea and build a marketing strategy from pre-sale to post-launch.
+Markit is an interactive roadmap for technical solopreneurs to validate ideas and build a marketing strategy from pre-sale to post-launch.

 Open-source and 100% free.